Benji’s Blog – Giants Ridge Update Dec. 16th, 2022

 Hello Giants Ridge,

 First off – the new snow!!!
-Holy cow, we are seeing anywhere between 18”and 24” around the resort.
+Holy cow, we are seeing anywhere between 18” and 24” around the recreation area.
 This is a great thing, but it also comes with some challenges.
 We know everyone is excited to ski this snow, and we are doing our best to preserve as much as possible for our re-opening on Saturday.
 More on this in a bit.
 The first thing to address is available terrain this weekend.
 We won’t be opening any additional runs from our offering last weekend, as we haven’t made any snow since Friday the 9th.
 The fact of the matter is it has been too warm to make snow in the last week.
 With that said, Mountain Operations is currently preparing to restart snowmaking the evening of Friday the 16th.
 Our goal remains to get as much terrain open by December 26th as possible.
 This week long shut down certainly interrupted the breakneck pace snow making was moving at.
 As always, we ask everyone to please respect closures, they are there to make sure that guests don’t end up on unprepared runs, numerous hazards exist on unprepared runs!

 Open Runs this weekend (from South to North):